NHSDigital/gp-connect-user-permissions/infra/README.md

 ```
 $ make docker-build
 ```
-This will build PrismMockProvider docker
+This will build mock_provider docker
 ```
 $ make docker-deploy
 ```